 The nonconforming use is being eliminated as well as many of the nonconforming dimensions.
-The structure and site is currently nonconforming with respect to the following dimensional requirements: landscaped area, pervious area, and front, left and rear yards.
+The structure and site are currently nonconforming with respect to the following dimensional requirements: landscaped area, pervious area, and front, left and rear yards.

-The proposal will impact the following nonconforming dimensions: front, side and rear yard setbacks and landscaped area.
+The proposal will impact the following nonconforming dimensions: front, side and rear yard setbacks, landscaped area and pervious surface.
 The current building is on the front, side and rear property lines and a portion of the building will be retained to keep these nonconforming dimensions.
+This nonconforming wall will connect to all three of the proposed buildings.
 The majority of the three buildings will be setback farther than the existing structure.
 The mixed-use building will be 8 feet from Woodbine Street, 6.6 feet from Lowell Street and 4.5 feet from the 235 Lowell Street property.
 The multi-unit residential building will be 5.7 feet to Woodbine Street at its narrowest point, 19 feet to the property line that abuts 235 Lowell Street and 10 feet to the rear with balconies projecting into this setback.